MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Summary and Conclusions

-In conclusion, \emph{MG-MAMPOSSt} offers a tool to probe GR and viable scalar-tensor theories at the scale of a galaxy clusters.
+In conclusion, \textsc{MG-MAMPOSSt} offers a tool to probe GR and viable scalar-tensor theories at the scale of a galaxy clusters.
 A key aspect that has to be accounted for is the statistical degeneracy between the mass profile parameters and the MG parameters, at least for the models currently implemented in the code.
-As we discussed earlier, the breaking of degeneracy requires combination of additional probes such as lensing or X-ray analyses, in order to provide tight and accurate constraints.
-Both ground-based (e.g. LSST) and space telescopes (e.g. Euclid), together with next generation spectrographs will provide a large amount of high quality imaging and spectroscopic data for several galaxy clusters, allowing for a wide range of applications of our method.
+This degeneracy is best broken by combining the three probes of galaxy clusters: kinematics, X-rays and lensing.
+Both ground-based (e.g. Vera C. Rubin Observatory) and space telescopes (e.g. Euclid), together with next generation spectrographs and X-ray observatories (e.g. the forthcoming Advanced Telescope for High-ENergy Astrophysics, Athena) will provide a large amount of high quality imaging and spectroscopic data for several galaxy clusters, allowing for a wide range of applications of our method.

-The code is still in development: we aim at extending the parametrisation of the gravitational potential to other mass density profiles, which may better describe the total matter distribution in galaxy clusters, as well as to other viable modified gravity models.
-It is worth pointing out that the results presented here are obtained assuming the ideal conditions required by the limitations of our method.
+In the future, we aim at extending the parametrisation of the gravitational potential to other mass density profiles, which would allow to investigate the interplay between the new degrees of freedom and the mass density profile parameters.
+It should be noted that it is not completely clear that the collapse of structures within all modified gravity theories studied here is accurately described by a NFW profile (see e.g \citealt{Corasaniti20} and references therein).

+The results presented here were obtained assuming the ideal conditions required by the limitations of our method.
 When dealing with real data, several systematics can affect the measurement producing spurious detection of modified gravity.
-For example, as shown in Ref. \citet{Pizzuti19b}, lack of dynamical relaxation and deviation from spherical symmetry have a relevant impact on the projected phase space and should be taken into account by adopting suitable selection criteria.
-The application of the \emph{MG-MAMPOSSt} method on the observed phase space of relaxed galaxy clusters will be performed in a forthcoming paper.
+For example, as shown in \citet{Pizzuti19b}, the lack of dynamical relaxation and deviations from spherical symmetry have a relevant impact on the projected phase space and should be taken into account by adopting suitable selection criteria.
+The application of the \textsc{MG-MAMPOSSt} method on the observed phase space of relaxed galaxy clusters will be performed in a forthcoming paper.